Dan-blcw/Spring-Jwt-Authen-Author-Core/README.md

-## Demo Restful API Security , Role management, token generation, decentralization and validation
+## Demo Restful API Security , Role management, token generation and validation

 ## This is an experiment